Hossein Salami: Israel

 In 2014, Salami declared: "We will chase you [Israelis] house to house and will take revenge for every drop of blood of our martyrs in Palestine, and this is the beginning point of Islamic nations awakening for your defeat."
 In another speech, he stated that "the Zionist regime is slowly being erased from the world," and predicted that "soon, there will be no such thing as the Zionist regime on Planet Earth."

 In a 2018 televised interview, Salami stated: "We announce that if Israel takes any action to wage a war against us, it will definitely lead to its own elimination and the freeing of occupied (Palestinian) territories."
 In September 2019, Salami stated: "This sinister regime must be wiped off the map and this is no longer... a dream (but) it is an achievable goal."

-In November 2023, Salami took part in a rally to protest the alleged Gaza genocide, especially the killing of children in Gaza.
+In November 2023, Salami took part in a rally to protest the Gaza genocide, especially the killing of children in Gaza.

 In May 2024, during the Gaza war, Salami said:Look at the scenes of the crime in Gaza...
 The United States has targeted the entire Islamic world...
 Therefore, the path for aggressors to [advance their] dominance must be blocked.
 Jihad for the liberation of those Muslims who are under the control of the Taghut (polytheists) is the most attractive and most beautiful responsibility and mission for us, the Islamic Revolutionary Guard Corps.